Skip to content

 • A mathematical Theory of Everything architecture built on a direct thesis: the reality we experience is a projected shadow of source reality, not source reality itself.

-• A six-paper proof framework for studying what the projection reveals, what it hides, and what can be reconstructed without mistaking the shadow for the source.
+• A seven-paper proof framework for studying what the projection reveals, what it hides, and what can be reconstructed without mistaking the shadow for the source — six mathematical papers plus a concrete physical witness in Randall–Sundrum gravity.

-• A research programme for open problems in mathematics and theoretical physics, with explicit paper records, status levels, and bounded public claims.
+• A research programme for open problems in mathematics and theoretical physics, with explicit paper records, declared assumptions and limitations, and bounded public claims.

 Current status